ARMmbed/mbed-os-5-docs/docs/advanced/flash.md

 The following tests for the `FlashIAP` class and flash HAL are located in the ``mbed-os/TESTS`` folder.

-- FlashIAP unit tests: `tests-mbed_drivers-flashiap`.
+- Flash IAP unit tests: `tests-mbed_drivers-flashiap`.
 - Flash HAL unit tests: `tests-mbed_hal-flash`.

 They test all flash API functionality.
 To run the tests, use these commands:

-- FlashIAP: `mbed test -m TARGET_NAME -n tests-mbed_drivers-flashiap`.
+- Flash IAP: `mbed test -m TARGET_NAME -n tests-mbed_drivers-flashiap`.
 - Flash HAL: `mbed test -m TARGET_NAME -n tests-mbed_hal-flash`.

 ## Troubleshooting

-1. For targets with VTOR, a target might have VTOR address defined to a hardcoded address as mentioned in the ``Linker script updates`` section.
+1. For targets with VTOR, a target might have a VTOR address defined to a hardcoded address as mentioned in the [Linker script updates](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/flash/#linker-script-updates) section.

-1. Using FlashIAP might introduce latency as it might disable interrupts for longer periods of time.
+1. Using Flash IAP might introduce latency as it might disable interrupts for longer periods of time.

-1. Program and erase functions operate on different blocks - erasing a block and programing a page.
-Use getter methods - get sector size and get page size.
+1. Program and erase functions might operate on different sized blocks - page size might not equal to a sector size.
+The function erase erases a sector, the program function programs a page.
+Use accessor methods to get the values for a sector or a page.

 1. Sectors might have different sizes within a device.